swe-students-fall2025/1-specification-superawesome_group/README.md

 12. As a young user, I want to filter events by distance so that I only see events close to me.

 ### From Leo Qian
-13. As a student who just finished class, I want to quickly see people nearby who are free right now so that I can meet someone immediately.
+13. As a student who just finished class, I want to quickly join event nearby which I am interested right now so that I can have fun immediately.
 14. As a traveler in a new city, I want to browse events happening around me within walking distance so that I can join local activities without advanced planning.
 15. As a young professional with sudden free time, I want to start a casual event like “coffee chat in the next 30 minutes” so that others nearby can instantly join if they’re available.
 16. As a new tenant in the community, I want to set simple filters like age or distance when looking for people so that I can feel safe and meet those I’ll connect with easily.